The legislature in the State

 No hay anuncios

-In any case, the fact that it was Pedro Sánchez who came out to defend Christians confirms that "the Spanish right has more than one problem because it is the one that should have denounced this," according to a communication totem of the far-right like José Javier Esparza, a journalist from El Toro TV, formerly Intereconomía.
+In any case, the fact that Pedro Sánchez has been the one to come out in defense of Christians confirms that "the Spanish right has more than one problem because it is the one that should have denounced this," according to a communication totem of the far-right like José Javier Esparza, a journalist for El Toro TV, formerly Intereconomía.

 Orriols admires Netanyahu

-The far-right, and in a way the PP, puts Islam in a separate category from Judaism and Christianity.
-The Judeo-Christian invention has been used to unite Christianity and Judaism under the common interests of the umbrella of the West in opposition to the Islamic world.
-However, the three monotheistic religions share the Abrahamic trunk, meaning Abraham as a common prophet, and the confrontation between them is more for political reasons.
+The far-right, and in a way the PP, places Islam in a separate bag from Judaism and Christianity.
+The Judeo-Christian invention has been used to unite Christianity and Judaism under the common interests of the Western umbrella in contrast to the Islamic world.
+However, the three monotheistic religions share the Abrahamic trunk, that is, Abraham as a common prophet, and the confrontation between them is rather for political reasons.

 Cargando